1952 Alabama Crimson Tide football team: Miami (FL)

 On a Friday evening in Miami, Alabama defeated the Miami Hurricanes 21–7 at Burdine Stadium.
 After a scoreless first quarter, Miami scored the first touchdown of the game on a one-yard Don James run and Alabama followed with a one-yard Bobby Marlow touchdown run to tie the game at halftime 7–7.
 In the second half, the Crimson Tide defense shut out the Hurricanes and the offense added a pair of touchdowns to win 21–7.
 The second-half touchdowns were scored on a second one-yard Marlow run in the third quarter and on a four-yard Thomas Tharp run in the fourth quarter.
-The victory improved Alabama's all-time record against Miami to 3–0.